-Highlands Nature Center is open to the public during April – November.
+Highlands Nature Center is open to the public during April-November.
 Business hours vary by season.
-Beginning April 23, hours are from 10:00 am to 5:00 pm Wednesday-Saturday.
-Starting May 16, the hours will change to 10:00 am to 5:00 pm Monday -Saturday.
-Hours are reduced in Autumn and Spring to 10:00 to 5:00 pm Wednesday-Saturday to accommodate school programs.
+May through August, we are open 10:00 am to 5:00 pm Monday-Saturday.
+Hours are reduced in autumn and spring to 10:00 to 5:00 pm Wednesday-Saturday to accommodate school programs.

 The Nature Center is closed to the general public in winter except for outreach and special programming.
 However, the Botanical Garden trails are open every day during daylight hours.
 Admission to both the Nature Center and Botanical Garden is free.

 What is the history of the Nature Center?

 The Highlands Nature Center, which is housed in the Clark Foreman Museum Building, is currently a program of the Highlands Biological Station, an inter-institutional center of the University of North Carolina.
 Highlands Biological Station also includes the Biological Laboratory–whose major focus is graduate education and research–and the Botanical Garden.
 But it hasn’t always been so.